Combining your Zoom accounts using account consolidation

 - Alternative email address (to avoid consolidation)

 Note: Signing in to the Zoom web portal or the client will trigger the prompt.
-You may also receive an email notification.
+You may also receive an email notification if the admin clicked Send Email in the associated domain settings.

-- Click Join the Account then click Continue.
+- Click Consolidate into Account then click Continue.

 - Users with paid accounts will be prompted to refund their outstanding balance before consolidating.